CVMI-Lab/VFMTok-RAR/README.md

 This repo contains:

-* 🪐 A simple PyTorch implementation of VFMTok and various RAR generative models.
+* 🪐 A simple PyTorch implementation of VFMTok and various new **state-of-the-art* generative models.
 * ⚡️ Pre-trained tokenizer: VFMTok and AR generative models trained on ImageNet.
 * 🛸 Training and evaluation scripts for tokenizer and generative models, which were also provided in [here](./scripts).
 * 🎉 Hugging Face for easy access to pre-trained models.